 First, it needs to use a client, supporting the transfer of the login data from the host system to a remote system, for example, NetWeaver Business Client (NWBC).
 Details about setting up authentication using NWBC can be found here: Authentication and Single Sign-On with NWBC.

-Second, you need to set up your systems in such way, that they allow transfer of login data from a host system to a remote system.
+Second, you need to set up your systems in such a way, that they allow the transfer of login data from a host system to a remote system.

 If this is going about an ABAP-based landscape, details can be found here: Using Logon Tickets with AS ABAP.